MaxV6ft4/kickstarter-analysis/README.md

 # Kickstarter Analysis for Louise

 ## Project Overview
-Based on previous analysis, I was able to help guide Louise towards successfully launchingn a funding campaign for her play, *Fever*.
+Based on previous analysis, I was able to help guide Louise towards successfully launching a funding campaign for her play, *Fever*.
 This time I will be conducting analysis on other campaigns to show Louise how they compare to her own.

 ### Purpose
 I have added two new sheets to the workbook to describe to Louise how different kickstarter campaigns have performed in relation to their launch dates as well as to their funding goals.